mohamadi7613/mycheat/tools/gitlab_cicd.md

 # CICD

++ CICD is a tool that automates the process of building, testing, and deploying software
++ enabling teams to release updates faster, more reliably, and with fewer errors

 ## CD: Continuous Deployment
 + we dont deploy directly in production env, we deploy in satges: stage 1, stage 2, PROD